shanamatthews/static-site-generator/README.md

 This is hosted using [Azure Static Webapps](https://learn.microsoft.com/azure/static-web-apps/getting-started?tabs=vanilla-javascript) because it's free 🎉 and uses the associated GitHub plugin for CI/CD.

+Posts with `draft: true` in the frontmatter will be ignored by the build script.

 Idea inspired by [rwxrob](https://github.com/rwxrob/).